Part 5. Marry The Duvagne

 We would later eat all the eats, drink all the drinks, and be showered in Champagne by a drag queen under that same tree, but that’s a story for another time.

-For now, I’m taking in the neat rows of manicured guests; most europeans, some traveled from very far, as far as Tahiti; many with a background in the fashion or luxury industries; all the shades of sexual orientation under the sun.
+For now, I’m taking in the neat rows of manicured guests; most Europeans, some traveled from very far, as far as Tahiti; many working in the fashion or luxury industries; all the shades of sexual orientation under the sun.

 Dresses range from flowery, romantic patterns to bold block colors, my personal favorite.
-Varying shades of blues, bright oranges and reds, white (yes, we were allowed since the grooms were wearing suits), neutrals always, and black of course.
+Varying shades of blues, bright oranges and reds, white (yes, we were allowed since the grooms wore tuxedos), neutrals always, and black of course.

 I notice that jewelry is of the “one bold piece is all I need” kind, and outfits are punctuated by simple clutches.
 Makeup is kept minimal, with a lot of lip.

 Men are proving that their side of fashion need not be boring.
-I spot perfectly tailored suits, straw boaters, and funky bow ties galore.
+I spy: perfectly tailored suits, straw boaters, and funky bow ties galore.

 As you may have gathered, this is a gay wedding.

 “Le mariage pour tous”, marriage for all, FINALLY became legal in France in 2013, and it was not a minute too soon.
 But it didn't go easy.
 And passing this law, which simply recognizes that uniting in love is a basic and unconditional human right, triggered violent reactions in the French society.